Welcome to XFAN lab at HKUST(GZ)

 Bio-inspired jet propulsion

 Wing articulation is critical for efficient flight of bird- and bat-sized animals.
 Inspired by the flight of Cynopterus brachyotis, the lesser short-nosed fruit bat, we built a three-degree-of-freedom flapping wing platform with variable wing folding and twisting capability.
 In late upstroke, the wings ”clap” and produce an air jet that significantly increases lift production, with a positive peak matched to that produced in downstroke.
 We used multiple approaches – quasi-steady modeling, direct force/power measurement, and PIV experiments in a wind tunnel – to understand critical aspects of lift/power variation in relation to wing folding magnitude over Strouhal numbers between 𝑆𝑡 = 0.2 − 0.4.
 While lift increases monotonically with folding amplitude in that range, power economy (ratio of lift/power) is more nuanced.
 At 𝑆𝑡 = 0.2 − 0.3, it increase with wing folding amplitude monotonically.
 At 𝑆𝑡 = 0.3 − 0.4, it features two maxima – one at medium folding amplitude (∼ 30◦), and the other at maximum folding.
 These findings illuminate two strategies available to flapping wing animals and robots – symmetry-breaking lift augmentation and appendage-based jet propulsion.
-(This work is in revision as requested by Journal of Royal Society Interface, arXiv link: http://arxiv.org/abs/2411.01434)
+(This work is published on 2025 by Journal of Royal Society Interface, full paper available in Publications section)

 Subsequently, we found this jet can be directed by controlling the wing twist at the moment of clapping, which leads to greatly enhanced cycle-averaged thrust, especially at high 𝑆𝑡 or low flight speeds.
 Additional benefits of more thrust and less negative lift are gained during upstroke using wing twist.
 Remarkably, less total actuating force, or less total power, is required during upstroke with wing twist.
 These findings emphasize the benefits of critical wing articulation for the future flapping wing/fin robots and for an accurate test platform to study natural flapping wing flight or underwater vehicles.
-(This work is presented at IROS 2024, with the my talk recording below.
-The arXiv link: https://www.arxiv.org/abs/2408.15577)
+(This work is presented at IROS 2024.
+Full paper available in Publications section)

 Flapping wing robot Kestrel

-The plan of the ornithopter, called kestrel, was patented by an inventor called Andrew Kinkade, in the 2001.
-I built it as a hobby.
+The plan of the ornithopter, called kestrel, was first patented by an American inventor called Andrew Kinkade, in the 2001.
+Along with a dear friend of mine, Zhilin Zhang, we built it as a hobby.
 It weighs around 430 grams, and mounts a BLDC motor that drives the wing flapping up and down via a four-bar linkage mechanism.
 There are two servos that controls the tail to pitch and roll

 This video was taken on August, 25th, 2018, in front of a lawn of the stadium in Sichuan University, China In this video, right after launching, Kestrel started to descend, then I immediately increased the throttle, which effectively increased the flapping frequency.
 It started to ascend, albeit slowly.